News

 LOINC® and Health Data Standards receive additional funding to address health disparities in EHRs

-LOINC® from Regenstrief Institute and the Health Data Standards (HDS) team have received an additional $500,000 in funding to expand efforts to address health disparities documented in electronic health records (EHRs).
-This funding, provided by the Regenstrief Foundation, will support the inclusion of four additional health-related social needs domains over project years two through four, increasing the total number of standardized social risk domains from 25 to 29.
+Regenstrief Institute and the Health Data Standards (HDS) team, the stewards of LOINC®, have received an additional $500,000 in funding to expand efforts to address health disparities documented in electronic health records (EHRs).
+This funding, provided by the Regenstrief Foundation, will expand the inclusion of additional health-related social needs domains over the next three project years, increasing the total number of standardized social risk domains to more than 30.

 • Enhanced data quality for high-impact research.